pipobscure/pipobscure/_posts/2014-06-17-redkobrah-in-case-there-are-still-people.markdown

 ---
 layout: post
-title: "> In case there are still people wondering where an atheist’s morals come from…"
+title: "In case there are still people wondering where an atheist’s morals come from…"
 date: 2014-06-17 11:01:24 Z
 tags: []